 These unsupported form samples illustrate some of the tasks you can organize with Microsoft Outlook, especially with Microsoft Exchange Server Public Folders.
 Not only are they useful in their own right, but they help you learn how to build custom Outlook forms.

-The forms are no longer available from Microsoft.
-I have copies of some, but not all, of the custom form applications.
-I’m working on updating the links.
-(Links with icons were updated.)
+These forms are no longer available from Microsoft.
+I have copies of the custom form applications.

 Each application is distributed in a Personal Folders .pst file.
 The main folder in the .pst file contains both the sample forms and instructions.